 8.1.1 General

 Either Party may undertake modifications to its facilities.
 In the event a Party plans to undertake a modification that reasonably may be expected to impact the other Party's facilities, that Party shall provide the other Party with sufficient information regarding such modification, including, without limitation, the notice required in accordance with Article 12 so that the other Party can evaluate the potential impact of such modification prior to commencement of the work.
-The Party desiring to perform such work shall provide the relevant drawings, plans, and specifications to the other Party at least one hundred and twenty (120) days in advance of the work or such shorter period upon which the Parties may agree, which agreement will not unreasonably be withheld or delayed.
+The Party desiring to perform such work shall provide the relevant drawings, plans, and specifications to the other Party at least ninety (90) days[VEPCO’s pro forma says 90] in advance of the work or such shorter period upon which the Parties may agree, which agreement will not unreasonably be withheld or delayed.

 8.2 Construction